 - Plan to sit for at least 30 minutes to an hour in each location.

 - Don't chat, listen to music, eat, smoke, vape, chew gum or drink while you're in a spot observing.

 - The lights can be on or off.

 - Sit quietly and notice what's happening around you.

-- Have your notebook open in front of you.
+- Have your notebook or investigation log open in front of you.
 When you observe something, write the time you observed it to the minute, the location, and what you observed.
 This can involve any of the five senses.

 - If you have an audio or video recorder, turn it on and place it nearby.
 Make sure you identify vocally the date, time, place, and specific location within the place ("Karen and Andy, January 29, 2019, master bedroom at the Smith residence at 10:47 AM") as a time stamp for each device.

 - If you are audio or video recording, don't whisper and try not to shuffle around.

 - If you do make a noise, such as a sniff, foot shuffle, cough, or whisper, identify it aloud so it is marked on the recording.
 For example you might say, "I just shuffled my foot," or "I unzipped my jacket."

 - If you do notice something anomalous, see if you can identify a natural cause for it.
 For example, if a door opens, look for drafts, see if it was poorly latched, or something similar.